 Was there a condition or experience?

-Generally, a diagnosis made by a icensed psychiatrist or psychologist is evidence the veteran had a condition that may excuse or mitigate the discharge.
-Evidence that may reasonably support more than one diagnosis should be liberally considered as supporting a diagnosis that could excuse or mitigate the discharge.
+- Generally, a diagnosis made by a licensed psychiatrist or psychologist is evidence the veteran had a condition that may excuse or change the discharge.

-A veteran asserting a mental health conditon without a diagnosis will receive liberal consideration of evidence that may support the existence of such a condition.
+- A veteran claiming a mental health condition without a diagnosis will receive extra consideration of any evidence that may support the existence of such a condition.

-Review Boards are not required to find that a crime of sexual assault or an incident of sexual harassment occured in order to grant liberal consideration to a veteran that the experience happened during military service, was aggravated by military service, or that it excuse or mitigates the discharge.
+- Review Boards are not required to find that a crime of sexual assault or an incident of sexual harassment occurred in order to grant consideration to a veteran that the experience happened during military service, was aggravated by military service, or that it excuse or mitigates the discharge.

 Did it exist or occur during military service?

-A diagnosis made by a licensed psychiatrist or psychologist that the condition existed during military service will receive liberal consideration.
+- A diagnosis made by a licensed psychiatrist or psychologist that the condition existed during military service will receive broad consideration.

-Does the condition or experience excuse or mitigate the discharge?
+Does the condition or experience excuse or mitigate (change) the discharge?